NCSEHE research project update — Widening Participation or Widening the Gap? Equity in Postgraduate Study

 There are differences between both university type and university which are being further explored alongside the qualitative data.

 The final report, Widening Participation or Widening the Gap?
-Equity in Postgraduate Study will be published on the NCSEHE website later in 2018.
+Equity in Postgraduate Study will be published on the NCSEHE website in 2019.

 More information about the projects funded under the 2017 Research Grants Program is available here.